- Photos & Map

 - Destination: Alpe Veglia

-The last few meters of the historic smugglers' pass to Italy are secured with iron bars and wire ropes.
-You walk down into the valley of the Rio d'Aurona towards the sun and, with a bit of luck, you may spot ibex sunbathing.
-Across cultivated alpine meadows and through sparse larch forests, you reach the large plateau of Alpe Veglia and the Rifugio Città di Arona.
-Here you can enjoy the sun, regional products, a good Italian coffee and the magnificent landscape.
+The historically significant smuggler's pass to Italy is secured on the last meters with iron steps and wire ropes.
+Walking towards the sun, you descend into the valley of the Rio d’Aurona and with some luck you can observe ibexes sunbathing.
+Over managed alpine meadows and through bright larch forests, you reach the large high plateau of Alpe Veglia and the Rifugio Città di Arona.
+Here you can enjoy the sun, regional products, a good Italian coffee, and the magnificent landscape.

-- Many mountaineers spend the night at Alpe Veglia before returning to Switzerland via the Bortellücke on the second day.
-To the Bortellücke tour description.
+- Many mountaineers spend the night at Alpe Veglia to take the return to Switzerland via the Bortellücke the next day.
+See the route description Bortellücke.

-- You hike a good hour further to the “Ponte Campo” bus stop near San Domenico.
-This is where the Comazzibus to Varzo departs in summer.
-From Varzo, take the train back to Brig.
+- You hike about an hour further to the bus stop "Ponte Campo" near San Domenico.
+In summer, the Comazzibus runs from here to Varzo.
+From Varzo, you take the train back to Brig.
 Information about the Comazzibus.

 Good to know